photomz/arc-evolutionary/writeup.md

-# How I got 53.6% on ARC-AGI-Pub using Sonnet 3.5 by evolving test-time compute
+# How I came in first on ARC-AGI-Pub using Sonnet 3.5 with Evolutionary Test-time Compute
 I think [ARC-AGI](https://arcprize.org/) is the most important benchmark we have today.
 It’s surprising that even the most sophisticated Large Language Models (LLMs), like OpenAI o1 and Claude Sonnet 3.5, struggle with simple puzzles that humans can solve easily.

 This highlights the core limitation of current LLMs: they're bad at reasoning about things they weren't trained on.
 They are bad at generalizing.